Private power poles

 Look out for:

-In most cases the condition of a pole can only be assessed by an experienced person as the pole may not show any visible defects.
+In most cases the condition of a pole can only be assessed by an experienced person as it may not show any visible defects.
 If you suspect the pole is in poor condition, use a licensed electrician to check and repair it.

 Here are some quick tips to be aware of: